 bold colors, subtle transitions, the intricate play of light and shadow.

-Each one of these paintings has a story - a breathtaking moment, a loving relationship, a close encounter and eyes you just can't resist.
+Each one a story - a breathtaking moment, a loving relationship, a close encounter and eyes you just can't resist.

 contact me if you'd like to commission an original work, animal or pet portrait.